octopwn/octopwn-wasm-documentation/docs/plugins/scanners/krb5user.md

 Use the `usernamefiles` or `usernames` parameters to identify valid accounts within a Kerberos environment.
 Valid accounts can be used for further attacks, such as password spraying.

+!!! tip "What to do with the validated user list"
+    Once you have a confirmed list of valid principals, the [Kerberos client](../clients/kerberos.md) is the natural next stop.
+From there you can run `asreproast` against accounts that don't require pre-authentication, `kerberoast` for SPN-bearing accounts, request TGTs / TGSs, and exercise S4U / `dmsa` / `cve202233679` flows where applicable — all using the same realm/KDC target you already configured here.

 ---

 ## Parameters